 Information in the ‘School capacity’ release has been derived from three data sources:

-1. School Capacity Survey: an annual survey returned by local authorities in England that collects information on the below.
+- School Capacity Survey (opens in a new tab): an annual survey returned by local authorities in England that collects information on the below.

-2. School Census: a termly census of all schools in England, used to provide pupil number on roll figures for the below.
+- School Census (opens in a new tab): a termly census of all schools in England, used to provide pupil number on roll figures for the below.

 Changes to School Capacity Survey for 2023: